 Once you’ve restarted QuickBooks, go to Employee>Payroll Setup to properly configure your payroll.
 First, you’ll be asked if your employees have previously received paychecks from your business.
 If the answer is no, you’ll also have to determine whether employees need to be paid today.

 For our sample company, we clicked “No.” A section popped up on the left with all the payroll setup sections we need to complete.
 If you’re an existing business that clicked “Yes,” your “First Paychecks” section will be replaced with a “Year-to-Date Payroll” section where you can add past paychecks and previous business history by following the payroll setup wizard.

 Step 9: Select Company Setup Method

 QuickBooks will now ask you if you want to use the “Typical new employer setup” or “Customer setup” method.
-For the typical new setup, “QuickBooks automatically provides all the pay types and benefits commonly needed by new employers,” while the custom setup adds the ability to customize your benefits.
-QuickBooks advises:
+For the typical new setup, “QuickBooks automatically provides all the payment types and benefits commonly needed by new employers,” while the custom setup adds the ability to customize your benefits.

 Choose Custom setup if you need to set up sick time, vacation time, or insurance benefits.

 We are going to choose the “Typical new employer setup” method, but you can choose “Custom setup” and follow the setup wizard, or you can go back and add custom benefits at a later time.
 Select your setup method, and click “Continue.”

 If you haven’t added employees into QuickBooks, now is the time.
 Click “Add New…” in the bottom left-hand corner to get started.